Frequently Asked Questions About Organ Donation

 How do I arrange a speaker from UW Organ and Tissue Donation?

 If you would like to arrange a speaker, please call us at (608) 265-0356 or e-mail email@example.com.

 How do I sign up to be a Volunteer for UW Organ and Tissue Donation:

 UW Organ and Tissue Donation values the input and assistance of people who are willing to help promote organ donation.
-Depending on our current needs, there are opportunites to speak, help with special events or assist in projects.
-To sign up as a volunteer, please call (608) 265-0356 or e-mail email@example.com.
+Depending on our current needs, there are opportunities to speak, help with special events or assist in projects.
+To sign up as a volunteer, please call (608) 265-0356 or e-mail firstname.lastname@example.org.